-Patients who have suffered a heart attack may be unable to work because of their condition and its related complications.
-Patients who find themselves unable to work because of their heart attack may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+A heart attack can lead to symptoms that prevent someone from performing their usual work duties, and those who cannot work may qualify for long term disability (LTD) benefits.
+The insurance company will review their claim to see if the medical problems qualify for benefits under the terms of that specific disability plan.

 What is a Heart Attack?

 A heart attack, also called a myocardial infarction, is a severe medical event that requires immediate treatment.
 During a heart attack, the normal blood flow to the heart is blocked.
 This blockage is usually caused by fatty deposits in the arteries called plaque.
 Plaque is typically attached to the walls of the arteries but can break off into chunks called clots.
 These clots can block off the artery, causing the tissue that no longer receives blood flow to become damaged or destroyed.

 There are sometimes warning signs that a person is leading up to a heart attack.
 One of the early symptoms is angina, or chest pain, which gets worse with exertion and better with rest.
 Symptoms of a heart attack can present as symptoms of other conditions, such as heartburn, so patients may not immediately realize that they have a heart attack.
 Symptoms can include:

 - Chest pain and pressure that can spread into the arms and back;

 - Confusion; and

 Not every patient experiences the more stereotypical symptoms of a heart attack.
 Symptoms of a heart attack can be different in men and women.
 Women are more likely to experience more generalized symptoms, such as difficulty breathing.